Heatblur-Simulations/f-14-manual/src/systems/nav_com/ins.md

 flashing and the alignment will progress like a normal GND ALIGN, but can take up to 3 times as long.

-> **Note:** The carrier needs to maintain a constant speed and heading during alignment for this
+> 💡 The carrier needs to maintain a constant speed and heading during alignment for this
 > method to be successful.
 Remember that handset alignment quality will always be inferior to a
 > normal CVA ALIGN fine alignment quality.